Daichi Kamada

+After representing several Japanese football academies including school football, Kamada began his career at Sagan Tosu in early 2015, where he spent two and a half years.
+In the second half of 2017, he moved abroad to German club Eintracht Frankfurt.
+During his six years at the club, Kamada won the DFB-Pokal in the 2017–18 season and the UEFA Europa League in 2021–22, while he was loaned to Belgian club Sint-Truiden in the 2018−19 season.

+In the second half of 2023, Kamada left Frankfurt to join Italian club Lazio on a two-year contract, however he departed the club a year early.
+In July 2024, Kamada joined Premier League side Crystal Palace, and he helped the club win the FA Cup in his first season.

+A former Japan youth international, Kamada made his senior debut in 2019, and was part of his country's squad at the 2022 FIFA World Cup.

 Club career

 Early career

 Born in Ehime, Japan, Kamada began playing football at "Kids FC" (now FC Zebra Kids) and helped the side win TV Ehime Cup Ehime Prefectural Youth Soccer Championship U-12 when he was in 6th grade of elementary school.
 When Kamada was in junior high school, he then joined Gamba Osaka and was selected for the U-13 J League.
-However due to injuries, Kamada was released from the club and he returned to play school football, joining Higashiyama High School in 2012.
+However, due to injuries, Kamada was released from the club and he returned to play school football, joining Higashiyama High School in 2012.
 Kamada quickly made an impact at Higashiyama, playing as an attacking midfielder.
 He went on to make 18 appearances and scored 22 at the end of the 2013 season.

 In his third year at Higashiyama High School, Kamada was appointed captain, but they finished at the bottom of the league table with 2 wins and 13 losses.
 Despite this, he continued to impress, having scored ten goals, making him the fourth top scorer in the 2014 season.
-At the end of the 2014 season, having Kamada's performance at Higashiyama High School impressed many, he supposedly attracted interests from at least five J. League clubs following his graduation.
+At the end of the 2014 season, Kamada's performance at Higashiyama High School having impressed many, he supposedly attracted interest from at least five J. League clubs following his graduation.
 On 17 November 2014, Kamada was announced as a new signing for Sagan Tosu for the 2015 season.
 Ahead of the 2015 season, he was given the number 24 shirt.